Subscribe to updates

 Summary

-The Council of Redbridge convened on Thursday, 22 January 2026, with a packed agenda covering financial reviews, local tax reduction schemes, and governance reports.
-Key discussions were also scheduled on business motions concerning small businesses, violence against women and girls, and the protection of natural assets.
+The Council meeting scheduled for Thursday, 22 January 2026, was set to cover a range of important topics, including the mid-year review of treasury management, the local council tax reduction scheme for the upcoming year, and the annual report of the Governance and Assurance Committee.
+Additionally, members were scheduled to debate three business motions concerning small businesses, violence against women and girls, and the protection of natural assets.

 Treasury Management Mid-Year Review

-The Council was scheduled to receive a mid-year review of its treasury management activities for 2025/26.
-This report, presented by the Executive Director of Resources, aimed to confirm that all borrowing and investment activities had been conducted in accordance with the approved Treasury Management Strategy and within agreed Prudential Limits.
+The meeting was scheduled to receive a mid-year review of the Council's treasury management activities for 2025/26.
+This report, detailed in the Treasury Management Mid-Year Review - Report, was to confirm that all borrowing and investment activities had been conducted in accordance with the approved Treasury Management Strategy and within the agreed Prudential Limits.
 The report indicated that risks to the Council's investments were being managed and balanced against yield.
-The recommendation was for the Council to note the mid-year borrowing and investment position and confirm that all treasury activities had adhered to the approved strategy.
+The recommendation was for the Council to note the mid-year borrowing and investment position, and that treasury activities remained unchanged for the remainder of the financial year.

 Local Council Tax Reduction Scheme 2026/27

-A report was scheduled for consideration regarding the Local Council Tax Reduction Scheme for 2026/27.
+A report was scheduled to be considered regarding the Local Council Tax Reduction Scheme for 2026/27.
 Councils are required to review these schemes annually.
-The report highlighted the Council's commitment to supporting residents in need through its wider tackling poverty initiatives, including a £1 million hardship scheme.
-However, it also noted that reduced government funding and increased service demands necessitated a review to ensure the scheme's affordability and sustainability within the Council's overall budget.
+The report, Council Tax Reduction Scheme - Report, highlighted the Council's commitment to supporting residents in need as part of its wider tackling poverty initiatives, including a £1 million hardship scheme.
+However, it also noted that due to reduced government funding and increased service demands, the scheme needed to be reviewed for affordability and sustainability.
 The recommendations included retaining the 2025/26 scheme for 2026/27, applying a 3.8% increase to non-dependant deductions based on the Consumer Price Index, and continuing the £1 million Discretionary Hardship Fund.

 Governance and Assurance Committee Self-Assessment and Annual Report 2024/25

-The Council was set to consider the Governance and Assurance Committee's Self-Assessment and Annual Report for 2024/25, along with its Action Plan.
-This report, prepared in line with good practice from the Chartered Institute of Public Finance and Accountancy (CIPFA), aimed to assess the committee's adherence to recommended practices regarding its size, structure, composition, reporting lines, and the scope of its terms of reference.
-The report was intended to allow Full Council to determine if the committee had fulfilled its delegated roles and responsibilities.
+The meeting was also scheduled to consider the Governance and Assurance Committee's Self-Assessment and Annual Report for 2024/25, along with its Action Plan for 2025/26.
+This report, Governance and Assurance Committee Annual Report 2024-25 - Report, was intended to set out the extent to which the committee had followed good practice as outlined by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+The report included a self-assessment of the committee's size, structure, composition, reporting line, and the comprehensiveness of its terms of reference.
+The recommendations were for Full Council to review the report and determine if the committee had fulfilled its delegated roles and responsibilities.

 Business Motions

-Small Businesses in Redbridge: Moved by Councillor Lloyd Duddridge and seconded by Councillor Matthew Goddin, this motion aimed to reaffirm the Council's commitment to supporting small businesses in Redbridge.
-It proposed actions such as protecting businesses' autonomy, writing a cross-party letter to the Chamber of Commerce, and agreeing that nationalising the economy would negatively impact the borough.
+Small Businesses in Redbridge: Moved by Councillor Lloyd Duddridge and seconded by Councillor Matthew Goddin, this motion aimed to reaffirm the Council's commitment to supporting small businesses in Redbridge, advocating for a climate where they can flourish.
+It proposed protecting businesses' autonomy, writing a cross-party letter to the Chamber of Commerce expressing support, and agreeing that nationalising the economy would negatively impact Redbridge.

-Violence Against Women and Girls: Proposed by Councillor Jo Blackman and seconded by Councillor Saima Ahmed, this motion acknowledged Redbridge Council's ongoing work in tackling violence against women and girls.
-It highlighted existing initiatives such as the Reach Out service, the Families First for Children Pathfinder programme, staff training, and the 'This Has to Stop' campaign.
-The motion also welcomed the government's strategy to halve violence against women and girls within a decade.
+Violence Against Women and Girls: Moved by Councillor Jo Blackman and seconded by Councillor Saima Ahmed, this motion acknowledged Redbridge Council's commitment to tackling violence against women and girls.
+It highlighted the Council's existing work, including the Reach Out service, the Families First for Children Pathfinder programme, staff training, and the 'This Has to Stop' campaign, which had involved street lighting improvements, school education, and a Public Space Protection Order against catcalling.
+The motion welcomed the government's strategy to halve violence against women and girls.

 Questions from Members of the Public and Members

-The agenda also included time for questions from members of the public and from councillors to Cabinet Members and the Leader of the Council.
-These questions covered a range of topics including emergency care, the cumulative impact of residential developments on local infrastructure, the process for installing on-street EV charging points, commitments secured on new developments, senior leadership stability within the Council, and commendations for Parkrun volunteers.
-Councillor questions also touched upon the funding settlement, building refurbishments due to RAAC, park lake dredging, attendance at police operations, foster carer awards, progress on new council homes, the Council's gritting plan, the rapid response team, a ministerial visit, lobbying for extra funding, and efforts to improve school performance.
+The agenda also included opportunities for members of the public and councillors to ask questions.
+Public questions covered topics such as the establishment of a working party on emergency care, the assessment of cumulative impacts of residential developments, the process for selecting on-street EV charging point locations, commitments secured on developments, the impact of senior leadership instability, and commendations for Parkrun volunteers.
+Councillor questions addressed the funding settlement for Redbridge, refurbishment works due to RAAC (Reinforced Autoclaved Aerated Concrete), dredging in park lakes, attendance at police operations, foster carer awards, progress on new council homes, the Council's gritting plan, the rapid response team, a visit from the Minister for Children, Families and Wellbeing, lobbying for extra funding, and efforts to improve school performance.

 Attendees